veldanie/Dionysus-python3/doc/python/cohomology-persistence.rst

     .. attribute:: cocycle

-        If the simplex is positive, this attribute stores a cocycle it created.
+        If the simplex is positive, this attribute stores a cocycle it created (recorded at the time of its death).
         The 1-dimensional cocycles can be used with the :func:`circular.smooth` function to turn them into circle-valued maps.
         ::